 4. Not Trusting Your Team

-Similar to our first trait, if you don't have confidence in the people working for you, either you have employed the wrong people or you have trust problems.
-People should be accountable for their performances.
+Like our first trait, if you don't have confidence in the people working for you, you either have employed the wrong people or have trust issues.
+People should be accountable for their performance.
 Do you have evidence that people aren't trustworthy?

 5. Shouting Not Leading

-I don't recall seeing a style of leading by shouting in any management textbook.
-If you feel frustrated, keep your temper in check and kick the cat when you get home (metaphorically speaking of course).
+I don't recall seeing a leadership style by shouting in any management textbook.
 You will lose all respect from your team if you adopt a shouting approach.
 Usually, it leads to you becoming an object of ridicule.
+If you feel frustrated, keep your temper in check and kick the cat when you get home (metaphorically speaking, of course).

 6. Getting Personal

-It's never acceptable to judge people by the way they look and act - anything like 'fat man' or 'stupid woman' are never acceptable for anyone on your team to say.
+It's never acceptable to judge people by how they look and act - anything like fat man or stupid woman is never fine for anyone on your team to say.
 Worse is re-enforcing negative gender or racial stereotypes.
-This should never be tolerated, and you must deal with any occurrences quickly and decisively.
+You must never tolerate this behaviour and should deal with any occurrences quickly and decisively.

 7. Not Communicating

 A sure sign of failing managers is a lack of communication.
-They become withdrawn and inward looking.
-Once communications break down, they become more and more frustrated and start blaming people for their shortcomings.
+They become withdrawn and inward-looking.
+Once communications break down, they become more frustrated and start blaming people for their shortcomings.

 Is This You?

-If you recognise any of these traits in yourself, what should you do?
+What should you do if you recognise any of these traits in yourself?

 First, think about the impact you're having on other people.
 Put yourself in their shoes, and ask whether you're helping them achieve the team's objectives.

 Next, write a plan that will help you change.
-If you have become withdrawn and inward looking, how will you communicate more effectively?
+How will you communicate more effectively if you have become withdrawn and inward-looking?
 Perhaps you will decide to attend and contribute to team meetings or make an effort to engage with team members every week.